Jamie G. McMinn

 Consider spending a semester at Yonsei University in Seoul, South Korea.
 View their website.

-Each year two students may be nominated to the Irish/American Scholar Program for a semester of study at the University of Ulster or Queens University in Ireland.
+Each year two students may be nominated to the Irish/American Scholar Program for a semester of study at the University of Ulster or Queens University in Northern Ireland.
 More information about these universities can be found at the websites for Queens and Ulster.

 Our new exchange program (ISEP) allows you to study at one of over one-hundred universities around the world.
 View the many universities provided by ISEP.